 CAPTCHAs are annoying: They make us doubt our ability to read symbols or find a bus on the picture every time they ask us to do that.
 Trying to catch all the robots, CAPTCHAs turned into full-blown riddles we often have to bend our mind over to solve.
 Yet, while it’s still possible for us, humans, to deal with CAPTCHAs, bots have difficulties cracking them.
 And it becomes a significant issue when we’re trying to gather data from the internet.

 That’s where artificial intelligence and machine learning come to the rescue.
 We can add handy plugins to our scrapers to teach them to recognize and solve CAPTCHAs.
-In this article, we will dive deeper into this topic.
+In this article, we will learn about different CAPTCHA types, variations, and how to stop reCAPTCHA.

 What is CAPTCHA?